-What do you need to show the court in a discrimination claim?
+Check what you need to show the court in a discrimination claim

 The law which says you mustn’t be discriminated against is called the Equality Act 2010.
 If you’ve been discriminated against, and you’ve not been able to sort things out with the person or organisation who’s discriminated against you, you can make a claim in the civil courts.